noevazz/CCNA_200_301/sections/vlans.md

     - Delay less than 150 ms across network-
     - Ability to be routed around congested areas on the network.

-Please remember that a trunk link is a link between two switches that is able to carrie traffic from multiple VLANS:
+Please remember that a trunk link is a link between two switches that is able to carry traffic from multiple VLANS:

 ![trunk_diagram.png](../img/trunk_diagram.png)